gomberg5264/stock-price-checker-1/README.md

 # stock-price-checker
 Stock price checker that can also compare two stocks and allow users to like stocks

+## This App currently does not work as the API provider now requires an API key.

 ### User Stories:
 - [X] Set the content security policies to only allow loading of scripts and css from your server.